alexpaul/Firebase-RESTFul-API/README.md

 [Authenticate REST Requests](https://firebase.google.com/docs/database/rest/auth#google_oauth2_access_tokens)

 1. Google OAuth2 access tokens.
 2. Firebase ID Tokens - similar to those client apps use once the user has successfully logged in using their email and password.
-This can also be done using the following REST email/password endpoint.
+This can also be done using the following REST email/password endpoint below.

    #### Using Firebase ID Tokens